 The tables below summarize Chain Bridge Bancorp, Inc.'s financial information for the periods indicated.
 The selected financial information included herein at or for the six months ended June 30, 2024 and 2023 has been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
 The selected historical balance sheet data as of December 31, 2023 and 2022 and the selected historical income statement data for the years ended December 31, 2023 and 2022 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The selected historical balance sheet data as of December 31, 2021, 2020 and 2019 and the selected historical income statement data for the years ended December 31, 2021, 2020 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The selected historical balance sheet data as of December 31, 2021, 2020 and 2019 and the selected historical income statement data for the years ended December 31, 2021, 2020 and 2019 have been derived from our audited consolidated financial statements not included in this prospectus.
+The following selected historical consolidated financial and other data is presented on an actual basis and does not give effect to the Reclassification transactions described under "Prospectus Summary - Dual-Class Structure and Implications for Voting Rights."
 You should read the following selected historical consolidated financial and other data in conjunction with our consolidated financial statements and related notes and the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Capitalization" included elsewhere in this prospectus.
 Our historical results are not necessarily indicative of the results to be expected in any future period.